 Using an EOR can assist you in hiring talent abroad in a compliant manner while also handling HR tasks such as payroll and benefits.

-3. Distinctions between an EOR and a PEO
+Differences Between an EOR and a PEO

 Although many people use the terms interchangeably, there are a few key differences between PEO and EOR services.
 PEOs primarily handle HR functions for businesses, whereas EORs go a step further by employing workers on behalf of their clients.
 If you do not own an entity in the country where you want to hire someone, you must hire an employer of record rather than a PEO.